singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 The setting ``module_name`` is a format string in `Jinja2 <https://jinja.palletsprojects.com/en/3.0.x/>`_ that is used to generate your module command names.
-For each module, in addition to aliases that are custom to the module, a set of commands for run, inspect, exec, and shell are generated.
+For each module, in addition to aliases that are custom to the module, a set of commands for run, exec, shell, inspect, and container are generated.
 These commands will use the ``module_name`` format string to determine their names.
 For example, for a python container with the default ``module_name`` of "{{ tool }}" we will derive the following aliases for a Singularity module: